 CategorySourceWhat it catches

-CustomPer-org rules you createAnything you can describe with regex or a keyword list - internal IDs, project codenames, partner names, API key formats.
+CustomPer-org rules you createAnything you can describe with regex or a keyword list, such as internal IDs, project codenames, partner names, or API key formats

 Built-in entity types

-The seeded rule set covers 15 entity types out of the box.
+The seeded rule set covers 15 entity types by default.
 Each one has a default action (redact, log, or block) that you can override per org.

 CategoryEntityDefault action